Why Too Much Dietary Fiber Can Cause Constipation

 • Reduced-fiber diet: In this group, symptoms of chronic constipation systematically decreased.
 Thereby, bowel movements’ frequency increased from one per 4.2 days to one every other day.

-• No-fiber diet: Surprisingly, all symptoms disappeared in the group that had eliminated fiber from the diet.
+• No-fiber diet: Surprisingly, all symptoms disappeared in the group that had eliminated fiber.
 Furthermore, bowel frequency increased from one bowel movement in 3.75 days to one per day.

-In summary, the study provides evidence that reducing fiber intake also reduces constipation and its symptoms.
+The study provides evidence that reducing fiber intake reduces constipation and its symptoms.

 Therefore, the study suggests that too much fiber induces rather than fights constipation (Ho et al. 20124).